General Terms and Conditions of Coinfinity GmbH for the Purchase and Sale of Cryptocurrencies

-(1) The following General Terms and Conditions (hereinafter referred to as "GTC") apply to all contracts concluded via the website https://coinfinity.co with Coinfinity GmbH, with its registered office in Graz and its business address at Griesgasse 10, 8020 Graz, Austria (hereinafter referred to as "Coinfinity").
-They set out the conditions under which Coinfinity is willing to sell units of cryptocurrencies (hereinafter "cryptocurrencies" for short) to customers or to purchase them from customers.
+(1) The following General Terms and Conditions (hereinafter referred to as "GTC") apply to all contracts concluded via the website https://coinfinity.co and concluded with Coinfinity GmbH, with its registered office in Graz and its business address at Griesgasse 10, 8020 Graz, Austria (hereinafter referred to as "Coinfinity").
+They set out the conditions under which Coinfinity is prepared to sell units of cryptocurrencies (hereinafter referred to as "cryptocurrencies") to customers or buy them from customers.

-(2) Consumer transactions are subject to the provisions of consumer protection law, in particular the provisions of the Austrian Distance Selling and Transactions Act (hereinafter "FAGG" for short) and, subsidiarily, the provisions of the Austrian Consumer Protection Act.
-Consumers are natural (possibly also legal) persons and partnerships with legal capacity for whom the conclusion of the contract with Coinfinity is not part of the operation of a or their business.
+(2) For consumer transactions, the provisions of consumer protection law apply, in particular the provisions of the Austrian Distance Selling and Off-Premises Transactions Act (hereinafter referred to as "FAGG") and, subsidiarily, the provisions of the Austrian Consumer Protection Act.
+Consumers are natural persons (including legal entities) and partnerships with legal capacity for whom the conclusion of a contract with Coinfinity is not part of the operation of a business.
 The purpose of the order does not serve a commercial, self-employed or freelance activity.
 Entrepreneurs, on the other hand, are natural or legal persons as well as partnerships with legal capacity for whom the respective transaction is business-related.
-The distinction between consumers and entrepreneurs is based on the Consumer Protection Act and the Business Code, respectively.
-An enterprise is any permanent organization of independent economic activity, even if it is not profit-oriented.
+The distinction between consumers and entrepreneurs is based on the Consumer Protection Act and the Austrian Commercial Code.
+A company is any permanent organization of independent economic activity, even if it is not profit-oriented.
 Form entrepreneurs and legal entities under public law - with regard to the regulations applicable to the specific business transaction - are always considered entrepreneurs.

-(3) The customer takes before the conclusion of the contract to these GTC and these are expressly determined by both parties to be the content of the contract.
+(3) The customer shall inspect these GTC before concluding the contract and these shall be expressly determined by both parties to be part of the contract.
 The GTC can be saved or printed out by the customer at any time.
-Furthermore, they will be sent to the Customer by e-mail after the conclusion of the contract as part of the confirmation of the contract concluded with Coinfinity.
+Furthermore, they will be sent to the customer by e-mail after conclusion of the contract as part of the confirmation of the contract concluded with Coinfinity.

-(4) Essential conditions for the conclusion of the contract: Coinfinity and the Customer agree that the fulfillment of the contract for the purchase of cryptocurrencies shall be commenced immediately after the conclusion of the contract with the separate consent of the Customer by means of a checkbox and that partial deliveries may also be made.
-The Customer expressly agrees to the premature start of the fulfillment of the contract by Coinfinity and acknowledges the loss of his right of withdrawal according to FAGG.
-The customer will be informed again about the loss of the right of withdrawal during the order process and must additionally exclude this right of withdrawal by actively clicking/checking a checkbox (according to § 6 para 3 of these GTC) before Coinfinity starts with the premature fulfillment of the contract.
-After receipt of this separate consent of the customer by means of a checkbox, a confirmation (see § 6 para 2 of these GTC) will be sent to the customer and Coinfinity will immediately begin with the fulfillment of the contract.
+(4) Essential conditions for the conclusion of the contract: Coinfinity and the customer agree that the fulfillment of the contract for the purchase of cryptocurrencies shall commence immediately after conclusion of the contract with the separate consent of the customer by means of a checkbox and that partial deliveries may also be made.
+The customer expressly agrees to the premature start of the fulfillment of the contract by Coinfinity and acknowledges the loss of his right of withdrawal according to FAGG.
+The customer will be informed again during the ordering process about the loss of the right of withdrawal and must additionally exclude this right of withdrawal by actively clicking/checking a checkbox (in accordance with § 6 of these GTC) before Coinfinity begins with the premature fulfillment of the contract.
+After receipt of this separate consent of the customer by means of a checkbox, a confirmation (see § 6 of these GTC) will be sent to the customer and Coinfinity will immediately start with the fulfillment of the contract.

 § 2 Subject matter of the contract